 In 2010, IT Block made another pivot into entering the MENA market with the first subsidiary in KSA and continued expanding its operations regionally.
 A company that now hires 120 of the best IT professionals in Egypt and continue providing innovative products and services to its stakeholder.

-The story of how the concept of Otlob.com continued to pivot till now until it grow by its founder in a different form that was probably not anticipated is a very good example to how an entrepreneur should expect to “Pivot” change and evolve towards building great, sustainable and scalable companies.
+The story of how the concept of Otlob.com continued to pivot till now until it grows by its founder in a different form that was probably not anticipated is a very good example of how an entrepreneur should expect to “Pivot” change and evolve towards building great, sustainable and scalable companies.